Bulbs of

 sapphire-blue chalices aloft

-5136 Herbertia tigridioides -- Each: $ 5.00
+5136 Herbertia tigridioides -- Not available this year

 NEW -- Pretty little iris-like flowers that are violet to pink.
 Very attractive.